Get me outta here!

 Ammonite Fossil

-Manuicera sp. lived in the ancient seas when dinosaurs were around.
-In general, the ammonite’s abundance peaked during the Cretaceous Period (145 to 66 million-years-ago).
+Manuicera sp. lived in the ancient seas when the dinosaurs walked the earth.
+In general, the ammonite’s abundance peaked during the Cretaceous Period between 145 to 66 million-years-ago.
 But according to the fossil records, their incredible long history began as early as 440 mya during the Silurian Period.

-Manuicera sp ammonite was unearthed from a dried up riverbed in Arkansas, they have also been unearthed in Texas.
-Both of these U.S. states lie within the limestone, Goodland Formation where many other Cretaceous fossils have been discovered.
+This Manuicera sp ammonite fossil was unearthed from a dried up riverbed in the state of Arkansas; they have also been unearthed in the state of Texas.
+Both of these U.S. states lie within the limestone Goodland Formation where many other Cretaceous fossils have been discovered.
 Originally, I mistakenly identified the fossil as, Dufrenoy justinae, but that was when I was newer to the field with a less discerning eye and research skills.
 So there you go.

 Haeckel_Ammonitida